emanuel-minetti/actix-rest-vue-setup/README.md

 [Postgresql](https://www.postgresql.org/) backend.
 For further authentication we'll be using [JWT](https://jwt.io/).

-Some steps will be available via [branches].Further modularization is not planned.
+Some steps will be available via [branches].
+Further modularization is not planned.

 ## TODO